matu3ba/dotfiles_skeleton/README.md

 ### Usage

 Make sure to place this repository in `${HOME}/dotfiles`.
-If you also like that this can not be checked in POSIX, let them know.
+If you also like that this can not be checked sanely in POSIX, let them know.

+Make sure not to mess up your `.bashrc` or equivalent of your login shell.
+Keep a copy of your distro and files around on your first try to restore things.